maxharlow/reconcile/README.md

 If there are a lot of parameters, it may be more convenient to put them in a separate file, and pass the name of that file to `-p`.

+Parameters that take a credential can also be given as environment variables.
+The name of the variable is listed alongside each parameter below, and is also shown in the help for each command.
+A value given inline with `-p` always takes precidence.
+If there is an `.env` file in the directory you are running Reconcile from it will be loaded automatically, though anything already set in your environment will take precidence.

 HTTP requests are automatically retried if they fail, five times by default, but this can be adjusted with the `-r` flag.

 Request caching can be specified with the `-c` flag.
 This will save a copy of each HTTP request in a `.reconcile-cache` database, and look for a cached copy of a request before making one.
 Note that if the data is likely to have changed since it was cached, you will still be getting the cached copy.
 You can optionally specify a value for how old an already-cached value should be used for, eg. `-c 365`, after which the request will be made again and a fresh cached copy saved.
 Beware that the cache can become quite large.